tanyo13/reveal_js/decks/svt2021_5/cont1.md

   you should assume that the execution of the shown line
   <span style="color: red;">has not yet been completed</span>.
-* When in doubt, you can check executed bytecodes by:
+* When in doubt, you can add the following line in `*.jpf` file to have JPF print executed bytecodes.

 ```
 report.console.show_code=true
 ```